nmdevelops/vacay/README.md

 ## Known Bugs

-_Several of the inputs are not yet pointed to functions or, hopefully in the future API's and such_
+_Specifically, the .enoughtime spans are not adding text to the DOM.
+Several of the inputs are not yet pointed to functions or, hopefully in the future API's and such_

 ## Support and contact details